turbot/steampipe-plugin-mastodon/docs/tables/mastodon_toot_local.md

 # Table: mastodon_toot_local

-Mastodon toots on the local server
+Represents a toot on your local server.

 ## Examples